gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

         token: <bootstrap-token>
     ```

-3. In section `gardenClientConnection.bootstrapKubeconfig` of your gardenlet configuration, provide the bootstrap `kubeconfig` together with a name and namespace to the gardenlet Helm chart.
+3. In the `gardenClientConnection.bootstrapKubeconfig` section of your gardenlet configuration, provide the bootstrap `kubeconfig` together with a name and namespace to the gardenlet Helm chart.

     ```yaml
     gardenClientConnection: